baratgabor/MyWarehouse/README.md

 2. ##### MediatR has little to do with CQRS:

    This really has become one of my pet-peeves.
 For some reason 90% of people on the internet today seem to associate MediatR with CQRS, and they refer to "*doing CRQS with MediatR*", while their solution shows no concern or need to actually segregate queries from commands, and what they're doing is just *vertical slicing in a command-driven fashion*.
-Maybe they're confused by the 'command' word, I have no idea, but commanding is an unrelated, well-known pattern.
+Because simply naming some of your request handlers as commands and others as queries is *empathically not CQRS*.
+CQRS is [this](https://martinfowler.com/bliki/CQRS.html), and as Martin Fowler notes, one should be very cautious about using it because of the added complexity.

    *CQRS, or command-query responsibility segregation, is an orthogonal pattern*.
 You can do CQRS with MediatR, or you can decide not to do CQRS with MediatR.
 Just as you can do CQRS without MediatR, or decide not to do CQRS without MediatR.
-But yes, arguably it's easier to implement CQRS (and a lot of other things) if you have a vertical slice architecture.
+But yes, arguably it's easier to implement CQRS (and a lot of other things) if you have a *vertical slice architecture*.

-   In fact, I felt that in my sample project creating an additional level of *Commands* and *Queries* folders (like in Jason Taylor's Clean Architecture template) don't add anything to my design, and even distracts from the goals of screaming architecture, so I simply placed all operations for a given aggregate in the same folder.
+   In fact, I felt that in my sample project creating an additional level of *Commands* and *Queries* folders (like in Jason Taylor's Clean Architecture template) don't add any value to my design, and even distracts from the goals of screaming architecture, so I simply placed all operations for a given aggregate in the same folder.

    Here is an article from someone who gets it: [No, MediatR Didn't Run Over My Dog](http://scotthannen.org/blog/2020/06/20/mediatr-didnt-run-over-dog.html).